Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Results

 \subsubsection{Brain tissue strain}

-We found some similarities in the overall brain deformation wave motions in the two models.
-The maximum principal strain (MPS) distributions at different times show that the strain wave originates at the outer surface of the brain (cortex) and travels to the center of the brain in both the gyrencephalic and lissencephalic models (Figure \ref{fig:rep_sub}a).
-The strain dissipates as the wave travels inwards, resulting in higher strain concentration in the cerebral cortex in both models, before localizing near ventricles (near the anterior horns of the lateral ventricles) (Figure \ref{fig:rep_sub}a).
+We found some similarities in the overall brain strain waves in the two models.
+The MPS distributions at different times show that the strain begins to increase at the outer surface of the brain (cortical surface) and travels to the center of the brain in both the gyrencephalic and lissencephalic models (Figure \ref{fig:rep_sub}a).
+We see higher strain concentration in the cerebral cortex in both models, although to different degrees (Figure \ref{fig:rep_sub}a).
+Since a head acceleration event is modeled through providing the skull with a rigid body acceleration, a strain wave originates at the skull and travels inwards to the brain through the meninges and CSF.
+While the spherical convergence of the strain wave tends to increase the strain magnitude as the wave travels inwards, the high viscosity of the brain tissue causes dissipation of the strain magnitude as the wave travels inwards, and therefore results in higher strains on the cortical surface (Figure 2a-f) \cite{massouros2014strain,chen2010mri}.

-We observed differences between the two models as the strain wave propagated inwards.
-The strain localization near the ventricles is significantly higher than in the lissencephalic model, especially between the ventricles and the Sylvian sulcus.
-The MPS magnitude first increased and then decreased in both models, with both the peak MPS95 and the time to peak MPS95 being lower in the lissencephalic model (peak MPS95$_L =0.288$, $t_L=10$ms) than in the gyrencephalic model (peak MPS95$_G =0.345$, $t_G=12$ms).